huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Step 1: Navigate to the **Library** ![](images/image_0.png) and locate the entity that contains the document for which you want to create a **Table of Contents**.
 Click the **View** button to see the document in full.

 Step 2: Within the document, use the cursor to highlight the text that you want to add as the first heading in the table of contents.
-Three blue buttons will appear.
+Three buttons will appear.
 Click on **Add to Table of Contents**, and the highlighted text will appear on the right sidebar.

   - Note: You may need to make small edits to the heading, such as restoring spaces between words.